ajitagupta/howtoacethebehavioralinterview/README.md

 ## II) The company and the work
 ### 0. Aptitide Test
 Some companies like to evaluate a person's IQ and EQ.
 To this end they refer to online tests before the actual in-person interview.
 Do these sincerely and you will start off on the right foot.
-### 1. Motivation
+### 1. Investiage your industry
 Your motivation to work for the company you have applied to must be crisp and clear to you.
 As well as why you are planning on leaving your current company.
 Sample reasons are career advancement, company services & portfolio, more diversity and higher exposure.
-The more reasons the better!
-A better pay is not one of them, unless you are in dire need and your circumstances do not allow you an alternative option.
+Read books published by experts in the field.
+Explore problems.
+Stay updated on current events and social trends.
 ### 2. Interests
 Sometimes you might not be a good fit for the role you are applying to.
 However, you still get interviewed because your profile managed to impress or there are other openings which would suit you.
 Thus, you will be asked in greater detail about your preferences.
 Share your project portfolio and let your interviewers know what you bring to the table and how you will add value to the company.
 ### 3. Language Test
 If you have to relocate to take up a certain position you should expect a language test.
 This refers to answering a number of questions in the respective language.
 Also: Why do you want to relocate (not enough jobs in your area, great offer, family obligations, etc.)?
 ### 4. Project